n-ploch/swift-cutter/README.md

 # SwiftCutter - AI-Powered Video Editing Pipeline

-SwiftCutter is an intelligent video editing pipeline that uses AI models to automatically create compelling stories from raw footage.
+SwiftCutter is an intelligent video editing pipeline that uses AI models to automatically create video edits from raw footage.
 It combines vision-language models, frame embeddings, and creative agents to generate ready-to-edit timelines in OpenTimelineIO (OTIO) format.

+As a DJI fan that loves to film great landscapes and scenes, I started with video editing and quickly noticed that elaborating a storyline and ultimately an edited video from existing footage could be a good task to use new AI tools for.
+This is how SwiftCutter was born.

+This tool does not fall into the line of AI-enhanced video editing and generation (b-roll creation, subtitle generation, visual enhancement, etc), but is rather aimed at users that want to enjoy their own videos put together in a nice story :)

 ## Highlights

-- **AI-Powered Storytelling**: Uses advanced AI models to understand video content and generate creative narratives
+- **AI-Powered Storytelling**: Uses AI models to understand video content and generate creative narratives
 - **Dual-Agent Architecture**: Screenwriter and Editor agents collaborate to create balanced, engaging stories
-- **Industry Standard Output**: Generates OTIO timelines compatible with DaVinci Resolve, Premiere Pro, and Final Cut Pro
+- **Standard Output**: Generates OTIO timelines compatible with DaVinci Resolve, Premiere, and Final Cut
-- **Fast Iteration**: Separate encoding and creative pipelines for rapid experimentation
-- **Observability**: Built-in Langfuse integration for monitoring and debugging
+- **Observability**: Built-in Langfuse integration for agent monitoring
-- **Local Encoding**: All video and frame encoding happens locally
+- **Optimized Local Frame Encoding**: Encode 120GB of 4K60FPS footage at 1FPS in less than 30 min on M1 Pro
-- **Local Timeline Generation**: All timeline generation happens locally
+- **Local Timeline Generation**: The timeline generation logic works fully locally
 - **Optimized for Apple Silicon**: Uses Apple's Metal Performance Shaders for fast inference

 ## Architecture